 Last no least, with the positive words from Indian Entrepreneurs, all we can say is the country is focused on the next 25 years of development.

 The Budget 2022 is good or bad.
-We can say that it is the futuristic-focused budget, and India will soon surpass the $5 trillion mark.
+It is a futuristic-focused budget, and India will soon surpass the $5 trillion mark.
 Overall it was a sustainable growth-oriented budget.

 Suprotik Sinha is the Content Writer with Synkrama Technologies.
 He writes about technologies and startups in the global enterprise space.
 An animal lover, Suprotik, is a postgraduate from Symbiosis Institute of Mass Communication (SIMC) Pune.
 He carries 6+ years of experience in Content Writing, and he also worked in mainstream broadcast media, where he worked as a Journalist with Ibn7 ( now known as News18 India) and Zee Media in Mumbai.